 40-minute lesson = £32

 You could spend a bit of money on large screens (for you to see), webcams (for me to see), microphones and lighting ...but you don't have to!

 A device with a webcam (computer, laptop, tablet or smartphone).

 I'll send more details on how to set up at home when you get in contact.

 Whether young or old, starting out or returning to the piano, get in touch if you'd like to discuss this further.

 Behind the scenes

 The videos are produced at home and the process has evolved over the years.
 Since May 2018 I have played a Casio GP-500, which allows me to record a WAV file directly to a USB thumb drive.
 The overhead keyboard view is recorded on a smartphone (currently a Samsung A71) and the 'selfie' is filmed using a micro-four-thirds camera (Pansonic G7).
 For dialogue, the audio is captured both with a Røde NTG4+ into a Zoom H5 and from the phone.
-A DJI Osmo Action is used for the close-up view along the length of the keyboard.
+I sometimes use a DJI Osmo Action for a close-up view along the length of the keyboard.